kristopherjohnson/MenubarCountdown/README.md

 v2.0 (work in progress)

-- Removed support for Growl
+- Updated for OS X 10.10 and newer, with 64-bit support
-- Translate Objective-C code to Swift
+- Code translated to Swift

-v1.3 (2009/07/13)

 - When timer is stopped, menubar displays small hourglass icon rather than 00:00:00, to conserve menubar space.
 - Add option to repeat alert sound after timer expiration, until it is acknowledged
 - Add option to blink 00:00:00 in the menu bar after timer expiration, until it is acknowledged
-- Added Pause menu item.
+- Add Pause menu item.
+- Remove support for Growl

 v1.2 (2009/06/22)